benjystanton/benjystanton.github.io/src/posts/2018-06-03-best-way-mark-up-svg-map.md

 {% include partials/figure.html %}
 ```

-## CodePen

-I've popped the [html into a Pen](https://codepen.io/benjystanton/pen/yEeVOJ) if you want to have a play.

 ## Further reading
 - [Tips for Creating Accessible SVG](https://www.sitepoint.com/tips-accessible-svg/)
 - [Making SVGs Responsive with CSS](https://tympanus.net/codrops/2014/08/19/making-svgs-responsive-with-css/)